Religion & Thought

 It tells the story of creation, covenant, slavery, liberation, wandering, and lawgiving.
 It structures the annual cycle of public reading.
 It anchors halakhic tradition.
 It provides the language through which Jews argue about ethics, peoplehood, God, ritual, justice, and memory.

 This is also why arguments about Torah interpretation never feel merely academic in Jewish history.
-The Torah is not only admired.
-It is used.
+The Torah is studied, argued over, chanted, and used.
 It governs prayer, festival life, communal identity, and legal reasoning.

 The shortest accurate answer